Date:November

 Sorina Capp and Antoinette Reuter

-Europeanizing Migration History: The Project of
+Europeanizing Migration History: The Project of a Transnational Migration Heritage Route

 Enrica Capussotti

-Remembering Lamerica: emigration, immigration and
+Remembering Lamerica: emigration, immigration and Italian position into Europe

 Myriam Cherti

-to the UK: An Oral History Approach
+Reconstructing the History of Moroccan Migration to the UK: An Oral History Approach

 G. Daniel Cohen

-Remembering Post-War Displaced Persons: From Omission
+Remembering Post-War Displaced Persons: From Omission to

 Resurrection

-Manuela Bojadijev and Michael
+Manuela Bojadžijev and Michael G. Esch

-Migration History – Migrant History: Considerations
+Migration History – Migrant History: Considerations on Autonomy of Migration and Appropriation

 Patrick Farges